 Some members of the family isolating themselves from the family unit

-Our family therapists of Houston often see families dealing with grief because of a loss or transition.
+Our family therapists often see families dealing with grief because of a loss or transition.
 Within these dysfunctions, some members of the family may isolate themselves in hopes of merely wishing their problems away.
 They may be experiencing a loss of a child, struggling with addictions, or coping with stressors that they think they can handle on their own.
 The individual family member may feel that their emotional connections with other members of the family are broken.
 Thus they seek solace in being by themselves.

 Unfortunately, isolation of any members of a family unit can cause a toll on everyone else.
 In family therapy, a family is viewed as a complete unit; it is treated as so rather than treating just one individual that is problematic.
 A counselor will work to help each family member to cope with stressors and challenges as a team.
 They will focus on the family’s strengths to overcome their problems rather than trying to fix their weaknesses.
 This will allow each member to take responsibilities to change their behaviors and emotions to become a more stable unit.